nodejs/node/doc/api/cluster.md

 Send a message to a worker or primary, optionally with a handle.

-In the primary this sends a message to a specific worker.
+In the primary, this sends a message to a specific worker.
 It is identical to [`ChildProcess.send()`][].

-In a worker this sends a message to the primary.
+In a worker, this sends a message to the primary.
 It is identical to `process.send()`.

 This example will echo back all messages from the primary: